A simple act of compassion set in motion a national movement to end family homelessness.

 With the issue of family homelessness remaining at crisis levels, Family Promise engaged in a strategic plan to change the future for 1,000,000 children by 2030.

 As part of the plan, we committed ourselves to developing more resources and partnerships and set a focus on expanding the capability and capacity of Affiliates.
-The number of Affiliates serving more than 500 people a year has more than quadrupled over the past decade and the national network is serving more than 125,000 people a year and engaging 200,000 volunteers nationwide.
+The number of Affiliates serving more than 500 people a year has more than quadrupled over the past decade and the national network is serving more than 125,000 people a year and engaging tens of thousands of volunteers nationwide.

 2020: COVID-19 Pandemic Sparks Innovation & Growth